cargUI - The Complete Rust Development Interface for VS Code & Cursor

-A comprehensive VS Code extension that transforms your Rust development workflow. cargUI provides a unified visual interface for Cargo, Rustup, project organization, and code analysis—all accessible from your sidebar.
+A comprehensive extension that transforms your Rust development workflow. cargUI provides a unified visual interface for Cargo, Rustup, project organization, and code analysis—all accessible from your sidebar.

 🎯 What is cargUI?

-- 🎨 Project Organization - Smart detection, module visualization, target management
+- 🎨 Project organization - Smart detection, visualization, and management of various Rust project elements

 - 📸 Configuration - Snapshots for different development scenarios